ydb-platform/ydb/ydb/docs/en/core/cluster/short-access-control-notation.md

 Each entry begins with a `+` sign and consists of 2 or 3 attributes listed through the `:` symbol.
 These attributes are:
-- list of permissions.
-Mandatory.
+- List of permissions.
+If there are multiple, they are wrapped in round brackets and separated by `|`. *Mandatory.*
-- SID of the subject granted permissions.
-Mandatory.
+- SID of the subject granted permissions. *Mandatory.*
-- type of inheritance.
-Optional.
+- Inheritance type. *Optional.*

+When the inheritance type is not specified, it means that permission wasn't inherited.

 ### Examples